alidrus/IOTServer/README.md

 ### Requirements

 In order to compile and run this test, you will need:
+* Mac OS or Linux (I have only tested this on Mac OS)
 * [NodeMCU v3 Wireless WiFi Module](http://www.nodemcu.com/index_en.html)
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software) or [Arduino CLI](https://github.com/arduino/arduino-cli)